dargueta/binobj/docs/source/basics.rst

 It can get a bit tedious to remember to pad strings with spaces just so we can save the file without errors.
 Also: what happens if you need to store info for someone with a long last name like O'Shaughnessy or Ramachandran?
-We could use a variable-length string, like :class:`~binobj.fields.StringZ`.
+We could use a variable-length string, like :class:`~binobj.fields.stringlike.StringZ`.
 This stores a string with a null byte to signal the end, like in C.

 .. code-block:: python